TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.1/setup/downgrade.md

 ### Monitor the reindex of the data

 5\.
-Monitor the build and exchange progress using the `riak admin aae-status` and `riak admin search aae-status` commands.
+Monitor the build and exchange progress using the `riak admin aae-status` command.

 The **All** column shows how long it has been since a partition exchanged with all of its sibling replicas.
 Consult the [`riak admin aae-status` documentation][aae status] for more information about the AAE status output.

-Once both riak admin aae-status and riak admin search aae-status show values in the **All** column, the node will have successfully rebuilt all of the indexed data.
+Once `riak admin aae-status` shows values in the **All** column, the node will have successfully rebuilt all of the indexed data.

 ### Finalize process